 General information about the exhibition

-Ear protectors may be borrowed from the lower lobby of the museum for those with sensory sensitivities.
+Below you will find more detailed information about the individual artworks.
+Hearing protectors can be borrowed from the lower lobby of the museum.
 Ask the staff for more information.

 Content and sensory notices for works

-You can stop off in the space during your visit to the exhibition, or book an art workshop for your own group.
+You can pop into this space during your visit to the exhibition or book an introductory guided tour or hosted visit for your group.

-When visiting the exhibition, you may also visit Studio Rex even if there is a group participating in an art workshop.
-However, please be considerate so that the group can work undisturbed.
-Studio Rex is divided by a partition, and one side is intended for pre-booked group art workshops.
-The two sides are marked in the space.
+While visiting the exhibition, you can enter Studio Rex even if there is a group participating in a guided tour.
+However, please be considerate so that the group can work in peace.
+Studio Rex is divided by a partition wall, with one side reserved for pre-booked groups.
+The two sides are marked.